KRISS Vector

-The KRISS Vector is a series of weapons based upon the parent submachine gun design developed by the American company KRISS USA, formerly Transformational Defense Industries (TDI).
+The KRISS Vector is a submachine gun developed by the American company KRISS USA, formerly Transformational Defense Industries (TDI).
+Civilian variants in semi-automatic only configuration are also available.

 Designed in 2006 and seeing limited production since 2009, the KRISS Vector uses an unconventional delayed blowback system combined with in-line design to reduce perceived recoil and muzzle climb, invented by French engineer Renaud Kerbrat.
-The weapon is designed to accept extended Glock magazines and fires a variety of pistol cartridges.
+The KRISS Vector is designed to accept extended Glock magazines and fires a variety of pistol cartridges.